11 Least-Crowded Islands in the Caribbean

 Looking for one of the best-kept secrets in the Caribbean?
 Anguilla, a British Overseas Territory in the Eastern Caribbean, has a population of less than 15,000.
 “Anguilla’s tourism product is special—we have no all-inclusives, and no mega resorts, so our tourism product is one that lends itself to the customized experiences that today’s travelers seek,” says Donna Banks, chairperson, Anguilla Tourist Board.
 “Our visitors curate and create their own individual and authentic Anguilla vacation experience, where every day brings a new adventure.”
 Don’t miss the moonlit kayaking tour, paddleboarding to the secluded cove of Little Bay, or a dinner cruise on a classic West Indian sloop.
 There’s also an inflatable water park for the kids and plenty of beautiful beaches, snorkeling and cliff diving too.
 It’s no wonder Anguilla has one of the highest repeat rates in the Caribbean.
 Find out the 50 best beaches in the world.

 If you think a Caribbean island is only about lounging on the beach, think again!
 The smallest island in the Dutch Caribbean, Saba, doesn’t even have a beach.
-This sleepy island five-square miles around (with 1,800 year-round residents) is called “The Unspoiled Queen,” because its authenticity recalls what the Caribbean used to be: quiet, peaceful and quaint.
+This sleepy island five-square miles around (with just under 2,000 year-round residents) is called “The Unspoiled Queen,” because its authenticity recalls what the Caribbean used to be: quiet, peaceful and quaint.
 Saba is most known as one of the world’s top spots for scuba diving and also has incredible hiking trails.
 Visitors will enjoy the peaceful vibe, while they hike historic paths used by earlier generations who used to farm the mountain’s slopes, and enjoy the undisturbed flora and fauna.
 Yes, that means you could hike for hours and not see another soul.
 Be sure to venture beneath waters in the Saba Bank Nature Park, which is the largest protected marine preserve in the Caribbean.
 Unlike most crowded scuba diving spots in the Caribbean, divers will feel like they Saba actually allows guests to take part in the marine conservation during regular coral nursery maintenance dives.

 “With no large resorts or commercial ventures, Saba is peaceful, unhurried and uncrowded,” says Glenn Holm, director of tourism.
 “Tourists do not feel like tourists for very long, as the locals warmly welcome newcomers and are eager and proud to show off the island’s natural beauty and unique culture.”